The National Optometric Association: Making optometry more accessible

 Making optometry more accessible for over 50 years

 There are approximately 60,000 eye care professionals in the U.S. today.
-Of those, only 2%, or about 1,200, are Black.
+Of those, only 2%, or about 1,200, are Black/African American.
 Groups like the National Optometric Association (NOA) are working to grow this diversity.
-Supporting minorities who wish to practice optometry is one part of the initiative.
+Supporting underrepresented people who wish to practice optometry is one part of the initiative.

 The organization also helps provide care for communities with minimal eye care.

-The NOA is the largest professional organization for minority optometrists and optometry students.
+The NOA is the largest professional organization for optometrists and optometry students from minority groups.
 There are more than 800 members in the U.S., Puerto Rico and Canada.
 It’s spread out among a variety of clinical settings and 23 schools and colleges of optometry.

 History of the National Optometric Association

-Black eye doctors John L. Howlette, OD, and C. Clayton Powell, OD, felt that Black eye doctors needed a national organization of their own.
+John L. Howlette, OD, and C. Clayton Powell, OD, felt that minority eye doctors needed a national organization of their own.

-They wanted something separate from the American Optometric Association (AOA) that would focus on issues that were important to Black eye doctors.
+They wanted something separate from the American Optometric Association (AOA) that would focus on issues that were important to minority, but particular Black/African American eye doctors.
 This meant recruiting minority students for optometry school.
 It also meant supporting optometrists in minority communities.

 After working to generate support for the idea, in 1969, Drs.
-Powell and Howlette invited 25 Black eye doctors around the U.S. to meet in Richmond, VA.
+Powell and Howlette invited 25 Black/African American eye doctors around the U.S. to meet in Richmond, VA.
 There, they would launch the National Optometric Association (NOA).

-At the time, Powell and Howlette were both members of the AOA, a national (and predominantly white) organization.
-The AOA supports eye doctors and increases access to eye care.
+At the time, Powell and Howlette were both members of the AOA, a national organization whose members were predominantly white.
+The AOA supports optometrists and increases access to eye care.
 Because of this, some AOA members didn’t think the NOA was necessary.
-Black eye care professionals could be (and many already were) AOA members.
+Black/African American eye care professionals could be AOA members, and many already were.

 Some feared the NOA would compete against the AOA.
-But the intention was to give Black optometrists a louder voice, both within the AOA and outside of it.
+But the intention was to give Black/African American optometrists a louder voice, both within the AOA and outside of it.

 How the NOA fulfills its mission